Brazil orders food inspectors key to exports back to work

-SAO PAULO (Reuters) - Striking food inspectors who had slowed grain exports were ordered back to work by Brazil’s attorney general on Friday as demand for soy and corn from Latin America’s largest economy increased to head off a global food shortage.
+SAO PAULO, Aug 10 (Reuters) - Striking food inspectors who had slowed grain exports were ordered back to work by Brazil’s attorney general on Friday as demand for soy and corn from Latin America’s largest economy increased to head off a global food shortage.

 A union representing the inspectors said they would obey the court order, which came after soy and corn exporters turned to local courts to guarantee document clearance on Wednesday.